yl777/Bank-Churn-Prediction/README.md

 * Web Application

-You can click [here](https://rpubs.com/zshi4/bankchurnml) to access the html report.
+You can click [here](https://rpubs.com/zshi4/bankchurnml) to access the html report. (https://rpubs.com/zshi4/571670)

+The Shiny app is available at: https://stoneshi.shinyapps.io/Bank-Churn/